HBOCodeLabs/infratest/README.md

 We do this so that we can easily unit test our methods without relying on provisioning external resources.

+### Use of functional options rather than struct / explicit arguments

+Methods should use [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) for passing of inputs other than a context, test, or possibly client objects, rather than using either explicit arguments or structs.
+This is to make preservation of method signatures easier over time, as well as making behavior more explicit.

 ### Tests

 All methods, especially ones that are public-facing, must have associated unit